Boiling maple sap in your backyard is not hard – and it’s VERY rewarding! Do it once and you’ll be hooked!

 10. When the maple syrup is dark and makes tight bubbles, bring inside to finish off in the kitchen

 Once the maple syrup is dark, you’ll see the bubbles begin to change.
 You see in the pictures that the bubbles tend to clump together in groups and make tight, smaller bubbles.
-At this point, I run it through cheesecloth to strain any debris out of it and bring it into the house.
+This tells you that the water content has drastically decreased and the syrup density has increased.

 Many times I don’t finish it off in the kitchen right away.
-I will put the pot into the fridge to do the next day.
+I will put the pot into the fridge and complete the next day.
 I’ve even put it into our deep freezer to store it until the next time we boil down sap that season so that I can finish them all off at once.